SaumickPradhan/USA-UFO-Sightings-VIZ/README.md

 <details>
 <summary><b>Future works</b></summary>
-<b>1. </b> Tracking changes in attributes for each type of county category
+<b>1. </b> looking at a way to add different map where the regions can be selected

-<b>2. </b> Creating functions for brushing and tool tip for code resuability
+<b>2. </b> creating a uniform spaced maps with clickable bars

 <b>3. </b> Improve styling and spacing in the page